-The Boys in the Band is available now on Netflix
+The Boys in the Band is streaming now on Netflix.

 Director: Joe Mantello

 Cast: Jim Parsons, Zachary Quinto, Matt Bomer, Andrew Rannells, Charlie Carver, Robin de Jesus, Brian Hutchison, Michael Benjamin Washington, Tuc Watkins